jonesbrett/Python-3-Cheatsheet/pages/data.md

 ## Sets

 Sets are used to store multiple items in a single variable.
-Sets are a collection which are un-ordered, un-changeable and un-changeable.
+Sets are a collection which are un-ordered, un-indexed and does not allow duplicates.
+Sets do not support indexing, slicing or any other squence-like behavior.
 Sets are written with {curly brackets}:

 ```python
 thisset = {'aplle', 'banana', 'cheery'}